 Going beyond growth mindset: Effective effort.
 Presented at the Conference for the Advancement of Mathematics Teaching (CAMT), Fort Worth, TX (July 2017).

 Building high-leverage professional learning systems with research-informed tools for equity and access in mathematics.
 Presented at the National Council of Supervisors of Mathematics (NCSM) Annual Conference, San Antonio, TX (April 2017).

 Building conceptual understanding with virtual manipulatives.
 Presented at the NCSM Annual Conference, San Antonio, TX (April 2017).

 Supporting educators in applying psychology and learning sciences research in classrooms.
 Spotlight session at the 48th NCSM Annual Conference, Oakland, CA (April 2016).

 Minding mindsets in middle school mathematics.
-Presented at the National Council of Teachers of Mathematics regional conference, Houston, TX (November 2014).
+Featured presentation at the National Council of Teachers of Mathematics regional conference, Houston, TX (November 2014).